 OASIS is our weekly Bible study that is aimed at helping us apply God's Word to our Christian lives.
 You'll find OASIS Bible studies to be theologically sound, intergenerational, discipleship-driven, relationally authentic, outwardly-focused, and life-transforming.

-TO REGISTER FOR THE FALL OASIS BIBLE STUDY CLICK HERE
+TO REGISTER FOR THE WINTER OASIS BIBLE STUDY, CLICK HERE

-Circle Groups are monthly gatherings where members participate in Bible study, fellowship & ministry to others.
+Circle Groups are monthly gatherings where members participate in Bible study, fellowship, and ministry to others.

-- Circle #4 meets on the 1st Tuesday of each month at 10:30am in the Family Room.
+- Circle 4 meets on the first Tuesday of each month at 10:30 am in the Family Room.

-Throughout the year, we enjoy special opportunities to grow and fellowship with our sisters in Christ whether it's at our Spring Retreat or Fall Retreat, our Women in Ministry Presbytery Gathering or any other special events.
+Throughout the year, we enjoy special opportunities to grow and fellowship with our sisters in Christ, whether it's at our Winter Retreat or Fall Retreat, our Women in Ministry Presbytery Gathering, or any other special events.